ACrostics

 Overtaken - "Nature's own rhythms have been.... by human activities.
 What once took millennia now happens in decades."
 (The End of Nature - Bill McKibben)

-North American Free Trade Agreement - "Companies found they could move their plants across the border under .... and leave U.S. environmental regulations behind at the Rio Grande."
+NAFTA - "Companies found they could move their plants across the border under .... and leave U.S. environmental regulations behind at the Rio Grande."
 (Living Downstream - Sandra Steingraber)

 Estate - "In Staffordshire, on the... of a relation, where I had ample means of investigation, there was a large and extremely barren heath, which had never been touched by the hand of man" (The Origin of Species - Charles Darwin)